Wellbeing Activities for Young People

 Outputs:

-• Outdoor play sessions – opportunities for unstructured, outdoor play
+• Outdoor environmental arts – opportunities for unstructured creative activities

-• Branching Out programme.
-These are delivered in local woodlands and involves a range of activities including tree I.D., environmental art, green exercise, and relaxation.
+• Woodland Activities.
+These are delivered in local woodlands and involves a range of activities including tree I.D., green exercise, and relaxation.

 Outcomes: